 Flow Rate Calculator

-Easily calculate the volumetric flow rate of a pipe (a.k.a. discharge rate) given its diameter (for a round pipe, height & width for a rectangular one) and the velocity of the liquid or gas flowing through it.
-The flow rate calculator can also calculate the mass flow rate of liquids given the liquid density is known.
+Easily calculate the volumetric flow rate of a pipe (a.k.a. discharge rate) given its dimensions and either a pressure difference between its ends or the velocity of the liquid or gas flowing through it.
+The flow rate calculator can also calculate the mass flow rate of a fluid given its density is known.
 Input and output support metric and imperial measurement units.

 Using the flow rate calculator

-This pipe flow rate calculator calculates the volumetric flow rate (discharge rate) a gas or liquid going through a round or rectangular pipe of known dimensions with a known velocity.
+This pipe flow rate calculator calculates the volumetric flow rate (discharge rate) a gas or fluid (liquid) going through a round or rectangular pipe of known dimensions.
 If the substance is a liquid and its volumetric density is known the calculator will also output the mass flow rate (more information is required to calculate it for gases and it is currently not supported).

 The output is in either imperial or metric units, depending on your selection.
 Some of the output units include: m3/h, m3/min, m3/s, l/h, l/min, l/s, ft3/h, ft3/min, ft3/s, yd3/h, yd3/min, yd3/s, gallons per hour, gallons per minute.
 Output units for mass flow rate include: kg/h, kg/mins, kg/s, tonnes/h, lb/h, lb/min, lb/s, tons/h.
-Output metric are automatically adjusted for your convenience.
+The output metrics are automatically adjusted for your convenience.

 The resulting Q is the volumetric flow rate.
 In the case of a round pipe the cross-sectional area is the inner diameter divided by 2 times π while if it is rectangular the area is the inner width times the inner height.
 The equation can be transformed in a straightforward way to allow for solving for the cross-section area or velocity.